-"Cyber security seemed like a field increasing in importance across most industries and I was offered two roles when I finished my studies – a testimony to the career options this program can provide," Zmirak says.
+"Cyber security seemed like a field increasing in importance across most industries and I was offered two roles when I finished my studies – a testimony to the career options this program can provide," Zmirak said.

 "My studies gave me a strong foundation in cryptography, a critical area in cyber security and risk management, and the course also allowed me to broaden my networks in the security industry."

-"As well as the name change, the program structure has also been streamlined giving students more options in term of specialisation in the increasingly complex cyber security landscape, with courses covering topics ranging from penetration testing and ethical hacking, to risk management and compliance” he says.
+"As well as the name change, the program structure has also been streamlined giving students more options in term of specialisation in the increasingly complex cyber security landscape, with courses covering topics ranging from penetration testing and ethical hacking, to risk management and compliance” he said.

 "It’s a great time to teach, learn, and practice cyber security."

 While cyber-attacks remain a hot topic, more business and communication is being carried out online, so securing the data and information exchanged and stored in cyberspace is more important than ever.